Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 \subsection{Summary}

-In this section, we describe classical inverse models for a variety of forward optimization structures.
-For each forward model, we show that the inverse models can be formulated and solved by characterizing the optimality conditions using either forward optimality (i.e., via equation \eqref{eq:xinv_fundamental}) or a form of duality (i.e., complementary slackness, strong duality, KKT, or superadditive duality).
-Figure~\ref{fig:summary_of_section3} summarizes these results and highlights the relationship between the forward problems and the optimality conditions that are leveraged to solve the inverse problem.
+In this section, we examine classical inverse models for a variety of forward optimization structures.
+For each forward problem, we show that the inverse models can be formulated and solved by characterizing the optimality conditions using either forward optimality (i.e., via equation \eqref{eq:xinv_fundamental}) or a form of duality (i.e., complementary slackness, strong duality, KKT, or superadditive duality).
+Figure~\ref{fig:summary_of_section3} summarizes these results and highlights the relationship between the forward problem structure and the optimality conditions that are leveraged to solve the inverse problem.